parasol-framework/parasol/readme.md

 git clone -b release https://github.com/team-parasol/parasol.git parasol
 ```

+The `master` branch is generally stable and updated more frequently, but be aware that minor build issues can occasionally surface.
+Anything under `test` is under active development and unlikely to compile.

 ## 3. Build Process

 We recommend using the GCC compiler to build the framework on all platforms.
 If you are running Windows then we recommend using MSYS2 and MinGW as your build environment.
 Please refer to section 2.3 of this document for Windows development instructions.
-Targeting Android will require Cygwin.
+Targeting Android (experimental) will require Cygwin.

-Linux systems require a few package dependencies to be installed first.
+Linux systems require a few package dependencies to be installed first if a complete build is desired.
 For an Apt based system such as Debian or Ubuntu, execute the following:

 ```
 sudo apt-get install libasound2-dev libxrandr-dev libxxf86dga-dev